sindresorhus/electron-store/readme.md

 ### initRenderer()

-Initializier to set-up the required `ipc` communication channels for the module when a `Store` instance is not created in the main process.
-Use this if you are using a `Store` instance in the Electron renderer prrocess only.
+Initializer to set up the required `ipc` communication channels for the module when a `Store` instance is not created in the main process and you are creating a `Store` instance in the Electron renderer process only.

 In the main process: